 If, however, time is no problem and you’re looking for the cheapest option to travel to Augsburg, try ride-sharing apps like BlaBlaCar or perhaps take a bus.
 There are very few buses from Munich to Augsburg, but they are quite cheap and are available at a price of less than EUR 10 for a single journey.
 Trains between Munich and Augsburg cost around 20 EUR.

 The first thing I will suggest you do when you arrive in Augsburg is visiting the Tourist Information Center located in Augsburg market square and getting a city walking map (unless you’ve found one in your hotel).

 Nearly all the tourist highlights in Augsburg can be accessed by foot, or you can rent a bike to make it even easier.

 The Town Hall & The Golden Saal: If you’re interested in seeing a bit of the Renaissance period and studying some expensive ceiling paintings, visit the town hall and the Golden Saal (located on the top floor of the town hall).

-Constructed in early 17th century, the Golden Saal is one of the most important cultural monuments of the late Renaissance in Western Europe.
+Constructed in the early 17th century, the Golden Saal is one of the most important cultural monuments of the late Renaissance in Western Europe.
 In 1944 the Town Hall and the Goldener Saal were destroyed by an air raid and were reconstructed after the war.
-It is free to visit Town Hall, but for the Golden Sall there’s an entry ticket of EUR 2.10.
+It is free to visit Town Hall, but for the Golden Sall, there’s an entry ticket of EUR 2.10.

-Fuggerei: Perhaps the most interesting attraction in Augsburg, Fuggeri is world’s oldest social housing project that was started in 1516 by Jakob Fugger, a powerful merchant banker.
+Fuggerei: Perhaps the most interesting attraction in Augsburg, Fuggeri is the world’s oldest social housing project that was started in 1516 by Jakob Fugger, a powerful merchant banker.
 Within a decade 52 houses were constructed in a walled housing pattern.
 The idea was to give poor people a place to live.